RL20/Tlv_university_assignment/README.md

 ![request](./docs/screenshots/postman_request_1.png)

-## Build process
+## Run & Build process

+1. clone this repo to your local machine
+2. you must have NODE installed on your machine if not download it **→[NODE](https://nodejs.org/en/download/)**
+3. `npm install ` to install all dependency
-Run the build npm script, then the server script

-`npm run build`
+4. Run the build npm script `npm run build`

-`npm run ssr`
+5. Run the server script `npm run ssr`

-This will start the server on port 8000 on your local machine
+This process will start the server on port 8000 on your local machine

+## How to use

+after server run, you can sent POST request to you loacalhoat:8000 and pass json object

 ## Technologies